yfxu/yfxu.github.io/content/posts/getting-back-into-blogging.md

 In total, I'd submitted 10 proper blog entries... over 33 days.
 Yeah, I stopped blogging after a month.
 It was pretty tiring thinking of new subjects to write about every one or two days, and maybe that's where I went wrong.
 A blog really should just be a place to dump some thoughts when you have them.
 It's not like I had any proper fanbase who actually CARED about what I wrote ;').

 So what the heck am I doing here now?
 To be honest, I have no idea.
-Something like a sudden flash of inspiration must've gone through my head because I'm sitting here typing out a bunch of html documents without using a templating engine because GitHub offers FREE static web page hosting.
+Something like a sudden flash of inspiration must've gone through my head because I'm sitting here typing out a bunch of html documents without using a templating engine[^1] because GitHub offers FREE static web page hosting.
 Students love the word "free" by the way!

 I also justified doing this at 3:00 AM by reminding myself that co-op student employability has dropped to be quite low during the COVID-19 pandemic, meaning I'm gonna need a bit of extra pizzaz to distinguish myself from other similar candidates.

 Oh and here is the forsaken Tumblr account: https://notxenon.tumblr.com/.
 Read with caution, or don't read it at all.
 The latter might be the better option.

+[^1] ok now I'm using a templating engine